hastega/Loki/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-As a software house, during times, working on varius frontends we often get our work stuck by the delay in receaving working backends.
+As a software house, during times, working on various frontends we often get our work stuck by the delay in receiving working backends.
 So we've built this server: LOKI is infact a temporary sobstitute of backend logic that permit to not stop the development of frontend.

 We've built it with various utilities that we've used, and still use on a daily base, to serve frontends with the logic needed.